 How PECR fits with the GDPR

 They both perform their functions; however, there is no way PECR has been replaced by GDPR, but it changes the underlying definition of consent.
-The rules which exist within PECR are being applied but by the GDPR’s standard of approval.
+The rules within PECR are applied after the GDPR’s standard approval.